babyl51/angular-red-datepicker/README.md

 * `list-show` - showing the list of defalts date range.
 By defaults is false.
 * `output` - set the variable for date output.
 * `today-btn` - show today button.
+* `number-of-days` - set quantity of days from start selection to today on init.

 ## Dependencies